CONP Portal | FAQ

 II.
 Data Access and Download

-CONP contains a diverse range of over 65 datasets (March 2022), primarily neuroimaging but also transcriptomics, genomics, and other related data modalities.
+The CONP Portal contains a diverse range of datasets, primarily neuroimaging, but also transcriptomics, genomics, and other related data modalities.
 Many of these datasets come from neuroscience research institutes, while others link to public resources that may be of interest to neuroscientists.
 A full list can be found here.

 Individual dataset pages accessible from the search page contain instructions for downloading data.
-At the moment, access to datasets is made available through either a one-click, browser-based download function or through the DataLad data management system, which should be version 0.12.2 or higher (installation details).
+At the moment, access to datasets is made available through either a one-click, browser-based download function, or through the DataLad data management system, which should be version 0.12.2 or higher (installation details).
+Please refer to this tutorial for a step-by-step guide to downloading datasets from the CONP Portal.

-If a dataset requires a third-party account, please follow the URL indicated beside “Source” on the dataset page for further information.
+If a dataset requires a third-party account, please follow the link embedded in the “Third-party account required” text at the top-right of the dataset page for further information.

 III.
 Data Sharing/Upload